Tips for giving a good presentation

 Stories and movies run sequentially, scene by scene.
 Suspense of not knowing what will come next and the surprise that comes as each scene unravels is critical in keeping the audience engaged and hooked.
 Business presentations are different from movies and stories.
 They often deal with complex material which puts a heavy cognitive load on the audience.
 In all likelihood, your presentation is a distraction in their busy day for the audience.
 I believe that the half-life rule applies to presentations - Every 10 minutes, you lose 50% of your attentive audience.
 Thus, convey your key message right at the start of your presentation as succinctly as possible and in as easy to understand manner as possible.
-Then, send the rest of the time elaborating on that message and reasserting it from different angles.
+Then, spend the rest of the time elaborating on that message and reasserting it from different angles.

 Present for the audience, not for yourself

-When it comes to creating the presentation, most people, to their own detriment, fail to consider who the audience is, what it knows and what it cares about.
+When it comes to creating the presentation, most people, to their own detriment, fail to consider who the audience is, what they know and what they care about.
 Thus, they end up creating a presentation that looks great to them, but not that great to the audience.
 Every time you are working on a presentation, start by putting on the audiences’ shoes.
 Pay attention to the curse of knowledge — Do not use terms that your audience does not know.
 Do not skip information that might be obvious to you but might be unknown to the audience.
 Pitch your message in a way that will resonate with what the audience cares about.
 For example, don’t ask them to sponsor you because you will succeed — Ask them to sponsor you because you will help them succeed.

 Create a simple decluttered story